 It’s best to tip a few rand here, as well.

-It’s possible to drive rental cars outside of South Africa, but you need to disclose it.
+It’s possible to drive rental cars outside of South Africa, but you need to disclose your plans.

-Hoping to expand your 2 week South Africa itinerary and take a side trip into Namibia, Mozambique, Lesotho, Swaziland, or beyond?
+Hoping to expand your 2 week South Africa itinerary and take a side trip into Namibia, Mozambique, Lesotho, Eswatini, or beyond?

 It’s possible–but you’ll need to disclose it to the rental car company to acquire the proper paperwork to cross the border, and that usually comes with a fee.